HebaAly71/Pewlett-Packard-Analysis/README.md

 	> ON ri.emp_no = de.emp_no
 	> WHERE de.to_date = ('9999-01-01');

  ##### Secondly, a table that has the current retiring employees along with their title and salary is created by querying the current_emp table and inner joining with titles and salaries table.
 This query is saved in  ***Retiring_Title_1*** table.
 This query simply outputs a table that has all the current retiring employees data along with their titles and salaries.
+This table is saved to ***unclean_employee_retiring_title.csv***.
 Below is the code used to create this table:

  	> ----------List of Retiring Employees including their titles

 	SELECT  cemp.emp_no,